partheus/website/writing/posts/corona-cured.md

 ---
 layout: post.liquid
-title: College students cure virus over weekend
+title: College students cure virus over weekend (Satirical fiction)
-date: "2020-05-03"
+date: "2020-05-23"
 ---

 On Friday, the 1st of May, several students still living in Ames, Iowa confirmed rumors of rapidly-declining COVID-19 cases after parties on campus and around town began to flourish around 9pm.
 Jean Deaux, a French exchange student majoring in Street Epistemology, attested to other rumors.
 “It’s true, yep,” they said.
 “I could see everything from my apartment above Welch, clear as a sunny day in November.
 Students entered the Kum & Go in large hordes – showing at least seven symptoms of the virus – but exited with beaming smiles on their faces.
 They were shouting something about Saturdays and buoys, haha,” said Deaux.
 “Physics was never my strongest suit.”